 I don’t think it’s good to have a system that allows the majority to do whatever they want

-Majority vote does not determine correctness
+Majority rule does not determine rightness

-For example, let’s say a group decides whether to go to a dog park or a cat park.
+I mean, for example, let’s say a group decides whether to go to a dog park or a cat park.

 This “go to dog park or cat park” question does not have one clear answer like the math problem.